StarpTech/k8s-gitops/README.md

 ## Project structure

-We consider each directory as a seperate repository.
-That should reflect a real world scenario with multiple applications.
+We consider each directory as a separate repository.
+That should reflect a real-world scenario with multiple applications.

 ```
 ├── config-repository                   (contains all kubernetes manifests)